Deltaville Ballpark: Middlesex Little League

 Before the construction of the Middlesex Sports Complex, Deltaville Ballpark was one of the primary sites for playing baseball for Middlesex County youth.
 Since the construction of the complex, all 12-and-under games are played on the smaller 60-foot diamonds at the complex, as well as most of the 13- to 18-year-old games on the complex's 90' diamonds.
 However, on certain occasions, sometimes due to scheduling conflicts or just for the heck of it, games for the older group would be played at the ballpark, often with all the music, announcers, and other light fanfare that goes along with a typical game; however, this ceased after 2003.

 In 2016, Deltaville Ballpark began an annual tradition of giving children an opportunity to play at the stadium again.
 "Little League Weekend at Deltaville Ballpark" schedules youth teams from 7–8 year old machine pitch through 15–16 year old Senior League a weekend of games at the stadium.
 As with all Little League games, admission to the event is free.

 241 Baseball

 241 Baseball replaced American Legion baseball when the latter program ceased operating in the region after 2019.
-Roughly 150 players between the ages of 13–16 make up 10 teams from across 7 area counties.
+Roughly 150 players between the ages of 13 and 16 make up 10 teams from across 7 area counties.
 Deltaville Ballpark is one of two host fields for the league, the other being Lancaster County's "Dreamfields".
 The league typically plays two seasons, a summer season between late June and Labor Day which sees games played 4–5 nights per week, and a fall season in September & October which sees 2–3 games per week played.